-The following article has been published with kind permission from Lew Mills, PhD, MFT, a Bay Area psychotherapist working with Attention Deficit in Adults.
+The following article has been published with kind permission from Lew Mills, PhD, MFT, a Bay Area psychotherapist who worked with Attention Deficit in Adults.

 More often than one might imagine, adults with ADHD find themselves without a job and without a plan.
 Losing a job can have many causes, but being without a plan is easy to associate with ADHD.
 ADHD is characterized by having difficulty visualizing the future as well as in knowing how to put the pieces together to get there.

 Ordinarily unemployment is a good time for some counseling or career coaching, to focus on the next steps.
 But I want to describe a specific circumstance, which I call the “full stop.”
 Beyond having difficulty thinking of what to do next, at a full stop a person feels they are losing all forward momentum.
 It will feel as if they can never find a job that will use their unique abilities or engage their unique passions.
 The full stop is recognizable by the inability to move forward.

 Paradoxically, an ADHD person may also feel like they have a torrent of thoughts about where to turn next.
 But each one leads to a few weeks of planning, submitting applications to schools, sending out a few tentative resumes and then a realization that something else is more interesting or workable or more promising.
 After a bit of time at the full stop, it is nearly impossible to start forward again.
 Paralysis sets in and depression follows.